Childbirth Educator Certification

-Are you passionate about family centered maternity care?
-Do you believe in freedom to make decisions based on knowledge of alternatives?
+Are you passionate about family-centered maternity care?
+Do you believe in the freedom to make decisions based on knowledge of alternatives?
 Our childbirth educator certification programs will give you the knowledge and experience you need to make a difference in the lives of pregnant women and their families.

 Certification Overview & Curriculum

-- Part VII – Coping Skills for Labor
+Part VII – Business for the Birth Professional

 - You have little or no experience as a childbirth educator.

-- You are a doula, nurse or other birth professional who wants to expand your services to include childbirth classes.
+- You are a doula, nurse, or another birth professional who wants to expand your services to include childbirth classes.

-Certification examinations are scheduled at all ICEA conferences and may be taken for a reduced rate.
-If taking advantage of this discount, the candidate must also register to attend the conference.
-Candidates may also apply to take the examination in any state, province or country, and are not limited to taking the examination in their local geographic area.
-An examination can be scheduled by completing and submitting the ICEA childbirth educator certification examination application form.
-All examinations must be scheduled at least thirty days prior to the examination date.
+All examinations are given online at a testing location chosen by the ICEA Certification candidate, but a proctor must be present for the entire exam.
+The testing location may be any public building where the candidate has access to a computer and a reliable internet connection.
+Candidates may apply to take the examination in any state, province or country, and are not limited to taking the examination in their local geographic area.
+An examination can be scheduled by completing and submitting the ICEA Childbirth Educator Certification Examination Application.
+All examinations must be scheduled at least 30 days prior to the examination date.
 This includes any requested changes in scheduled examinations.
-Candidates requesting a change in their scheduled certification examination will be assessed a $25 fee.
-View the Guidelines for Scheduling and Proctoring the Examination for additional information.
+The online link for the ICEA Certification candidate’s exam will be emailed to the proctor 1-2 weeks in advance of the testing date.